najh/PerfectWardAPI/docs/connector.md

 ## Installation {docsify-ignore}

+* When upgrading or reinstalling the connector, it is required to first uninstall the existing version.
 * After downloading the latest Connector release, run the file and proceed through the installation process.
+  * It is recommended to run the installer with admin privileges.

 ![](connector/install.png "Connector Installer")